 Difference between Illustrator & Photoshop

-Now, you if you’re already in Graphic Designing field or new here, you must have used or heard about Adobe Photoshop.
+Now, whether you’re already in Graphic Designing field or new here, you must have used or heard about Adobe Photoshop.
 And you might be wondering, what is the difference between Adobe Photoshop and Adobe Illustrator?

 |Adobe Illustrator||Adobe Photoshop|